CansV2/ugc-limited-sniper/README.md

-before you use make sure you have python 3.10.
-If you do not look up python 3.10 installer and scroll all the way down and click windows installer 3.10. whenever u install it in the setup screen it will say at the bottom left something like 'add python to PATH" click that and then continue with the installation.
+before you use make sure you have python 3.10 or above installed and added to path.

-DM me if u need help
+After open cmd prompt as adminstator and then do pip install requests, pip install pycryptodome, and pip install fade after that click the green code button and click download ZIP after that open up the file and run bot.py and then it should be working if not DM me

 Canstantine Reborn #0104